Closer (Nine Inch Nails song): Reception

 "Closer" had some radio airplay before it was released as a single.
 This factor increased within weeks, leading Interscope to release the song as a single in May 1994.
 When it premiered, the single charted on several US Billboard magazine music listings.
 Debuting near the bottom spot of the Billboard Hot 100, it barely missed the top 40, peaking at No. 41.
 It climbed to No. 11 on the Billboard Modern Rock Tracks chart, and also went on to reach No. 35 on the Billboard Album Rock Tracks chart and No. 29 on the Billboard Hot Dance Music/Maxi-Singles Sales chart.
 "Closer" was the band's first crossover hit and remains their most popular song to date.

 The single was successful in several other countries as well.
 It charted the highest in Australia, where it rose to No. 3 on the week of November 13, 1994, and was the country's 87th most successful single of 1994.
 Although "Closer" did not initially appear on Canada's official music chart during its original release, it reached a peak of No. 5 on the Canadian Singles Chart in February 2002.
 It also did not chart in Denmark until 2007, when it reached No. 12 in July.
 In the United Kingdom, the single reached No. 25.

 The aforementioned "Closer to God" version of the song charted at No. 29 on the Billboard Dance Music/Club Play Singles.

 The song was voted in at No. 62 on Triple J's Hottest 100 of all time in 2009, and ranked No. 42 on Pitchfork Media's "Top 200 Tracks of the 90s" in 2010.
 In 2021, it was listed at No. 270 on Rolling Stone's "500 Greatest Songs of All Time".
-In 2020, Kerrang and Billboard ranked the song number five and number one, respectively, on their lists of the greatest Nine Inch Nails songs.
+In 2020, Kerrang! and Billboard ranked the song number five and number one, respectively, on their lists of the greatest Nine Inch Nails songs.

 Music video

 The music video was directed by Mark Romanek and first aired on May 12, 1994, having been filmed in April of that year.
 It was cut down from its original length to 4:36.
-Several sections of the video were shot inside the former Linda Vista Community Hospital in Los Angeles.
+Several sections of the video were shot inside the then-abandoned Linda Vista Community Hospital in Los Angeles.
 The video was popular and helped bolster the success of the band.
 Set in what appears to be a 19th-century mad scientist's laboratory, the video's imagery involves religion, sexuality, animal cruelty, politics, and terror, including: